stfc/PSyclone/tutorial/LFRic/example1/README.md

 Accompanying materials:

 * `Makefile` to build the code;
-* `example1_driver.f90` - an example of LFRic-lite main program that creates the required LFRic objects and calls the algorithm code in this Example (does not need to be modified);
+* `example1_driver.f90` - an example of LFRic-like main program that creates the required LFRic objects and calls the algorithm code in this Example (does not need to be modified);
 * `example1_alg_mod.x90` - an example of LFRic algorithm that sets up